fun-with-serverless/building-serverless-using-iac/docs/aws-sam/hello-sam.md

     2. In the Lambda handler, extract the path parameter using the following code - `event.get("pathParameters", {}).get("name")`

 * Add a new Python Lambda to the template that returns "Mama Mia" in its response.
+* What is the purpose of `sam build`?
+Can you locate its artifacts?